kavon/swift-evolution/proposals/nnnn-effectful-readonly-properties.md

 While the use of `throw` in the `lastTransactionAmount` getter is rather contrived, realistic uses of `throw` in properties have been [detailed in a prior pitch](https://github.com/beccadax/swift-evolution/blob/throwing-properties/proposals/0000-throwing-properties.md) and detached tasks [can be formulated to throw](https://github.com/DougGregor/swift-evolution/blob/structured-concurrency/proposals/nnnn-structured-concurrency.md#cancellation-1) a `CancellationError`.

-Furthermore, without effectful read-only properties, actor classes cannot define *any* computed properties that are accessible from outside of its isolation context as a consequence of their design: a suspension may be performed before entering the actor's isolation context.
+Furthermore, without effectful read-only properties, actors cannot define *any* computed properties that are accessible from outside of its isolation context as a consequence of their design: a suspension may be performed before entering the actor's isolation context.
 Thus, we cannot turn `AccountManager`'s `lastTransaction()` method into a computed property without treating it as `async`.

 #### Existing Code